graphcore/poptorch/docs/user_guide/supported_ops.rst

 --------------

 This version supports a limited subset of loss functions.
-However, we support :py:func:`poptorch.identity_loss` which gives users the ability to implement any arbitrary loss function.
+However, we support :py:func:`poptorch.identity_loss` which gives you the ability to implement any arbitrary loss function.

 .. seealso:: :py:func:`poptorch.identity_loss`